"(Sigh...) Why didn't you tell me about this issue sooner?!?"

 A few small changes can set you up to give great, constructive feedback.
 In turn, your feedback can then bring ongoing improvement and better performance across your team.

-To accomplish this, just remember 3 key words:
+To accomplish this, just remember 3 key words that make up the Lighthouse Method:

-Prefer to listen to learn how to give constructive feedback with the Prepare-Listen-Act approach?
+Prefer to listen to learn how to give constructive feedback with this approach?
 Then, listen to our episode of the 'Creating High Performing Teams' podcast or use the embedded player below:

 Doing anything well requires effort.
 Giving constructive feedback that really works requires preparation on your part.